 Workgroup vote

-The workgroup met on 06 April 2023 to carry out their workgroup vote.
-The full Workgroup vote can be found in Annex X. The table below provides a summary of the Workgroup members view on the best option to implement this change.
+The workgroup met on XX April 2023 to carry out their workgroup vote.
+The full Workgroup vote can be found in Annex 7.
+The table below provides a summary of the Workgroup members view on the best option to implement this change.

 The Applicable Grid Code/CUSC (charging)/(non-charging) Objectives are: